epi-analysis/SRCP_docs/docs/source/03-Running-applications-through-the-remote-desktop.rst

 ------
 The SRCP provides a central installation of Python 3.
 Some of the most common packages used for scientific computation and data analysis (e.g. pandas) are available as modules.
 To view the packages available as modules, search for the keyword "python" ``$ module keyword python`` and load the module required as usual.

 If additional packages are required, it is recommended that this is done through Conda environments.
 While ``venv`` is available to provide environments and ``pip`` to install packages, access to the pypi repository is currently disabled.
+If you need to install packages from pypi, please `open a support ticket <https://mrc-epid-dmt.atlassian.net/servicedesk/customer/portal/6>`__.
+It is likely that these can be made available as modules.

 Conda
 ~~~~~

 1. Find the full miniforge module name: ``$ module avail`` or ``$ module keyword conda`` and load it with ``$ module load xxxxxx``
 2. While general access to the internet is not available, it is possible install packages from the ``conda-forge`` channel
-3. If you require a package that is not available on ``conda-forge``, then please contact support.
+3. If you require a package that is not available on ``conda-forge``, then please `open a support ticket <https://mrc-epid-dmt.atlassian.net/servicedesk/customer/portal/6>`__.

 Jupyter Notebooks for Python
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~